 Cambridge University Basketball tours through the USSR

-(text provided by Tony Reid, added by Michael Hofstetter in January 2022)
+(text by Tony Reid, team picture by Tom Davis, added by Michael Hofstetter in January 2022 and January 2023)

 I was amazed to be found by your circular about the centenary of the Cambridge University Basketball Club.
 How did you do that?